ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_fieldcalc_treedensity.JPG?raw=TRUE" title="Field calculator">
 </p>

 As `$area` calculates the area of a feature in map units, we may want to convert them to a more common one.
-As the project map unit is metres, we will multiple by 1,000,000 to convert to km^2.
+As the project map unit is metres, we will multiple by 1,000,000 to convert to square kilometers.
 Press `OK` to finish.

 This operation will not create a new layer.
 If we open the layer's attribute table we can see that a new field has been created containing the result of the calculation.